DelphiWorlds/Kastri/Demos/FCMRebooted/ReadMe.md

 ### iOS
 - **Compile error** - `[DCC Error] E2597 ld: file not found: PromisesObjC`: The source has not been patched as per [these instructions](#delphi-source-patch).
+- **Other Compiler errors**: Check framework paths and Firebase SDK compatibility.
 - **No token received**: Verify the Provisioning Profile and ensure Push Notifications are enabled.
-- **Compiler errors**: Check framework paths and Firebase SDK compatibility.

 ### Android
 - **Messages not received**: Ensure the payload format is correct and omit the `notification` element.